 Slide 10: Vendorization Determination A need for new services or expansion of services by a current CRP may be identified by the DOR District.
 This is done through a needs assessment by examining the following criteria.

-There is outstanding need for the service and adequate number of consumers/applicants to sustain the servicef.
+There is outstanding need for the service and adequate number of consumers/applicants to sustain the service.

-There are no other providers in the area
+There are no other providers in the area.

 Current providers or cooperative partners cannot fill the need